You are here

 What about supports for students, and what about student loans?

-The federal government has also placed a six-month interest-free freeze on all Canada student loans, effective March 30.
+The federal government has also placed a six-month interest-free freeze on all Canada student loans, from March 30 to September 30, 2020.
 No payment will be required and interest won’t add up during this time.
 Students don’t need to apply for the repayment pause.
 The province similarly froze all BC student loan payments for six months, also effective March 30.

 The government is also raising maximum amounts for student grants and loans.